By Ashwin C on Jul 9, 2013 4:03:16 AM

 What is Software Quality Assurance ?

-Though an in-depth analysis of quality is outside the scope of this post, I will give a round up on "Quality Assurance" by ensuring maximum test coverage as means to achieving sustained client relationship.
+Though an in-depth analysis of quality is outside the scope of this post, I will give a round up on "Quality Assurance" by ensuring maximum test coverage as a means to achieving sustained client relationship.

 Before I set out for a solution, let us explore some of the possible risks/outcome of not meeting the time-frame/maximum coverage: